Maritime pilot: Duties involved

+Remote pilotage

+In 2024, Denmark launched a pioneering initiative to explore the use of remote pilotage, marking a global first in the maritime industry.
+The program, overseen by national pilotage authority DanPilot in cooperation with maritime technology provider Danelec, allows pilots to guide vessels from a shore-based control center using real-time data.

+The system transmits navigational information, radar feeds and sensor data from the vessel to a remote operations hub, enabling pilots to perform their duties without physically boarding the ship.
+This setup is currently being tested in the Western Baltic Sea, an area known for its traffic complexity and narrow transit routes.

+The objective is to assess whether remote pilotage can offer a safe and effective alternative in specific scenarios, such as short transits or adverse weather, while maintaining the high safety standards required in traditional pilotage.
+The project has attracted international attention as a potential advancement in port efficiency, environmental sustainability, and pilot safety.

 Compensation

 The Florida Alliance of Maritime Organizations reported that Florida pilots' annual salaries range from US$100,000 to US$400,000, on par with other US states that have large ports.
-Columbia Bar pilots earn approximately US$180,000 per year.
+Columbia River Bar Pilots earn approximately US$180,000 per year.
 A 2008 review of pilot salaries in the United States showed that pay ranged from about US$250,000 to over US$500,000 per year.
 The Sandy Hook Pilots Association in Staten Island, New York, has 50 employees across its locations and generates $7.15 million in sales (USD).

-Pilot compensation has been controversial in many ports, including the Los Angeles and Long Beach, California, especially in regards to pilots who are employed by public agencies instead of acting as independent contractors.
+Pilot compensation has been controversial in many ports, including the Los Angeles and Long Beach, California, especially in regard to pilots who are employed by public agencies instead of acting as independent contractors.
 Los Angeles pilots get $374,000 a year.

 Compensation varies in other nations.
 In New Zealand, according to the government career service, pilots earn NZ$90,000-120,000.